StrangeBeeCorp/docs/docs/thehive/administration/authentication/ssl.md

 ## Docker environment

-1. Mount the Java KeyStore (JKS) file inside the container:
+1. Mount the Java keyStore (JKS) inside the container:

-    When running TheHive in Docker, ensure the JKS file is accessible from within the container by mounting the volume:
+    Make sure your keystore is accessible from within the Docker container by mounting it as a volume:

     ``` bash
     docker run -d \
-      -e "JAVA_OPTS=-Djavax.net.ssl.trustStore=/container/path/your_certificate.jks -Djavax.net.ssl.trustStorePassword=<yourPassword>" \
+      -e "JAVA_OPTS=-Djavax.net.ssl.trustStore=/container/path/<your-jks-file>.jks -Djavax.net.ssl.trustStorePassword=<your-keystore-password>" \
       -v </host/path/to/jks>:</container/path> \
       your-thehive-image
     ```